William S. McNair: Military career

 In 1896, McNair graduated from the Artillery School.
 He served in the China Relief Expedition, the Philippine–American War, and the Moro Expedition of 1903, for which he received his first Silver Star Citation.
 In 1916 and 1917, he served as brigadier general with the New York National Guard.

+On October 17, 1917, McNair was aboard the SS Antilles when it was torpedoed and sunk by the three days out of Saint Nazaire, France.

 In France, he commanded the artillery of the First Infantry Division, and he later commanded the 151st Field Artillery Brigade.
 He participated in the Meuse-Argonne and the Sedan battles.
 He served as Chief of Artillery, first Army, and received the Distinguished Service Medal and another Silver Star.

 From 1920 to 1922, he was Chief of Staff of the Department of Panama.
 His rank of brigadier general was restored in 1930, and when he retired on September 30, 1932, he was a major general.

 Personal life

-On December 26, 1894, he married Louise Bestor Potts at Fort Barrancas, Florida and they had four children: Mary Louise McNair, Dorothy McNair, William Douglas McNair (USMA, class of 1918), and Norma B. McNair.
+On December 26, 1894, he married Louise Bestor Potts, the daughter of army officer Ramsay D. Potts at Fort Barrancas, Florida.
+They were the parents of four children: Mary Louise McNair, Dorothy McNair, William Douglas McNair (USMA, class of 1918), and Norma B. McNair.
 In retirement, he lived in San Antonio, Texas.
 He was a Presbyterian.
 McNair died on April 6, 1936.